barbara-benitez/barbara-benitez.github.io/index.md

 The precision of the model is also known as the positive predictive value of the model.
 It represents the proportion of positive values that were correctly predicted.

 **Type II errors**
-$$ \text{Prob of Type II error} =\frac{FN}{FN+ TP}$$
+$$ \text{Probability of making a Type II error} =\frac{FN}{FN+ TP}$$

 A type II error is an error where the model incorrectly predicts a false negative.
 It represents the proportion of negative values that were incorrectly predicted.

 This type of error is costly as it results in inaction when there should have been a response.

 ## The Data
 The datasest was made up of 284,807 rows of data with 31 columns.
-These data were credit card transactions, and the column names were labeled as V1, V2, \ldots, V28, amount and class.
+These data were credit card transactions, and the column names were labeled as V1, V2, $\ldots$, V28, amount and class.
 The class column is a represents whether or not the purchase was fraudulent--1 for fraudulent, 0 for non-fraudulent.

 ## Classification Models Explored

-## Logistic Regression Model
+1. Logistic Regression Model
-## Decision Tree Model
+2. Decision Tree Model
-## Random Forest Model
+3. Random Forest Model
-## Random Forest Model with PCA
+4. Random Forest Model with PCA
-## SVM Model
+5. SVM Model

 ### The process
 ## Loaded the libraries needed to classify the transactions.